klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 ?>
 ```

-This tiny script act as both a serializer and deserializer for three different classes, that for sake of simplicity are named in a very intuitive way, respecting the standard format of the other examples we've seen so far.
+This tiny script act as both a serializer and deserializer for three different classes, that for sake of simplicity are named in a very intuitive way, respecting the standard format of other examples provided so far.

 Important things to note within the script: